Harmenlv/LieFold-AI/README.md

 This work is part of a series of three related papers, one of which is currently publicly available as a preprint.

-This repository corresponds to the bioRxiv preprint (MS ID: BIORXIV/2026/720255) titled:

 This work follows a three-stage progressive research framework consisting of theoretical construction, general methodology development, and specific mechanism validation.

 ---